coolcarly/coolcarly.github.io/docs/phd/lessons.md

 In a multistep synthesis, I’ve been trying to prepare a cholesteryl triethyleneglycol derivative.
 I did it successfully the first time in Oct 2021, but since then I can’t seem to make it. **1.5 years!** I did all my characterisations with this material, and while I could probably write my thesis with the data I have, I need more to fill in missing pieces of the story.

 Since Oct 2021, I have completed my other chapters (mostly).
 All I need is this material.
 For the last month, I have been looking over my data and trying to see what went wrong.
-I set up a few little experiments but in the end, I needed to pay more attention to detail.
+I set up a few little experiments but in the end, I needed to pay more attention to detail and that detail was the proton NMR spectrum.

 I wonder where I would be right now, if I had just sat down and really looked at what is happening.
 Would I have a few papers?
-Be close to submission?
-Who cares because at the end of the day, I have learned a valuable lesson, after all it is a Research Training Degree.

-##### 13.4.23
-Today I spoke about what I had figured out yesterday in my PhD meeting.
-To my surprise, I was commended for solving the problem.
-TBH it does feel good to have solved this problem without assistance.

-After the meeting I was back in the lab and setting up the correct synthesis.
-Lets hope it is all straight forward from here and an easier road to my thesis.

-### Attention to detail makes life much easier.
-The failures are telling you something and it's best to try and understand why it is failing instead of repeating over and over.
-##### 14.3.23
-Ahhhhhhhhh!!!
-For the last 6-7 months of my PhD, I've been trying to remake a monomer: that I initially showed had really good properties and was the highlight of my research.
-I tried and tried and tried.
-Until I paused and worked on something else.
-Now, as I'm writing, I still need this monomer... and do you know what the problem was??
-The solvent!!!!!!
-I was collecting the solvent from the dry solvent tap, but turns out it wasn't dry.
-It was something that I thought was a certainty, just goes to show that nothing is certain and everything should be checked.
-This whole time I thought it was my fault that the reaction wasn't working.

 ### From the start of your PhD everything you write can be used later.
 Make sure to keep the notes organised.
 Optimise your system to refer to them early on!